Pairing a wine with a specific food which improves the characteristics of both.

 Arbanne, Pinot Blanc, Pinot Gris and Petit Meslier

-To these 3 vines that dominate Champagne, there are 4 other vines that were voluntarily abandoned as they are less resistant to the difficult latitude to reappear timidly today.
+To the 3 vines that dominate Champagne, there are 4 other vines that were voluntarily abandoned as they are less resistant to the difficult latitude to reappear timidly today.

-There are 4 white grape varieties: Arbanne, Petit Meslier, Pinot Blanc and Pinot Gris.
+There are 4 white grape varieties: Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.

-They are authorized but represent less than 0.5% of the vineyard.
+They are authorized and represent the 0.8% of the vineyard.

 BLANC DE BLANCS